Moodybleu/Heidi-Says/README.md

  ## Playing the game
  Heidi has had her ball fake thrown for the last time, and she's ready to get a bit of payback on her human (YOU).
 She has put together a game called Heidi Says.
 Are you smarter than this devious doggo?
 Test your skills at Heidi Says and find out!

- the goal of the game is to get as many ball colors correct as possible before the time runs out.
-Be warned, if you get too many wrong in a row Heidi will get impatient and slobber all over the ball and all over you.
+ The goal of the game is to get as many ball colors correct as possible.
+Be warned, if you get it wrong Heidi will get impatient and run away with the ball.
 Game over.

  TLDR: Guess the correct order of colors as they glow on the screen.
 You have three chances to get them all right.
-Guess an order wrong and you'll lose a patience point (life).
+Guess an order wrong for the third time and heidi will take her tennis balls away.

 Tech Stack: Html, CSS, Javascript